 A Limited Access program is one where both program admission and registration in program classes are restricted to a certain number of students meeting pre-determined criteria.
 Limited access status is justified where student demand exceeds available resources (student/faculty ratios, instructional facilities, equipment, or specific accrediting requirements).
 Limited Access programs have separate admissions processes and selection criteria.
 Any student meeting minimum program application requirements is encouraged to apply; not all applicants will be accepted.

-The following are Palm Beach State's Limited Access programs.
-The links below include
+The following are Palm Beach State's Limited Access programs:

 A former Palm Beach State College student who wishes to enroll in classes after an absence of 12 months or more should complete the steps outlined below.

 - Submit current ACT, SAT, Accuplacer, or PERT scores.
-PSAV students must take the TABE test.
+CCP students must take the TABE test.

-- Non-native English speakers must pass the LOEP test in addition to the PERT or TABE tests.
+- Non-native English speakers must pass the Accuplacer ESL test in addition to the PERT or TABE tests.

 - Visit the Test Center webpage for details.